 - Identify the group of people who are most affected and write it directly to them.
 This way requirements and prohibitions sound more like instructions that are short and to the point.
-We do make clear, however, that failing to follow these instructions carries the same penalties as if they were written more formally. - Generally use active verbs so it is clear who is responsible to do certain things. -Avoid using technical or legal terms when common words communicate the same meaning.
+We do make clear, however, that failing to follow these instructions carries the same penalties as if they were written more formally. - Generally use active verbs so it is clear who is responsible to do certain things. - Avoid using technical or legal terms when common words communicate the same meaning.

-• Organize the provisions to put related things together.
-This helps the reader find things faster and reduces the risk of overlapping or inconsistent requirements.
+Office of Transportation and Air Quality EPA-420-F-22-011 March 2022 • Organize the provisions to put related things together.
+This helps the reader find those things faster and reduces the risk of overlapping or inconsistent requirements.
 Leaving some section and part numbers unused allows us to add related requirements in the future without causing confusion.